lj-ditrapani/16-bit-computer-specification/notes/physical-implementation-ideas.md

 - RAM 32 KWords = 64 KB = 512 K-bit
 - 4 Million instructions per second (MIPS)
 - Physical implementations should meet 4 MIPS performance.
-So if the implementation requires 4 clocks pre instruction, then the clock should run at 16 MHz.
+So if the implementation requires 4 clocks per instruction, then the clock should run at 16 MHz.
 If the implementation only requires 2 clocks per instruction, the clock should run at 8 MHz.